 Read on to learn more about how the Tyee pays its bills, and why, should you become a Tyee Builder, your financial contribution will have a significant impact.

-Investors: Over half of the Tyee’s revenues are from two ongoing investors.
-They are Working Enterprises, a Vancouver-based labour-affiliated investment group that has as part of its mission funding socially-responsible organizations, and Eric Peterson and Christina Munck, whose B.C.-based Tula Foundation funds a wide range of progressive programs including those of the Hakai Institute on the B.C.
+Investors: Around 40 per cent of the Tyee’s revenues are from ongoing investment.
+The investors are Working Enterprises, a Vancouver-based labour-affiliated investment group that has as part of its mission funding socially-responsible organizations, and Eric Peterson and Christina Munck, whose B.C.-based Tula Foundation funds a wide range of progressive programs including those of the Hakai Institute on the B.C.
 Central Coast.

 The Tyee is not yet profitable.
 The investors have agreed that should The Tyee become profitable they would first reinvest those profits into the publication, and should profits become significant they would donate those to the non-profit sector.
 The Tyee’s investors do not seek to sell the publication.
 They are open to approaches from other interested investors.

-Advertising: A growing percentage of our revenues come from advertising, paying for about 20 per cent of Tyee’s operating expenses currently.
+Event Sponsorships and Advertising: About 15 per cent of our revenues come from advertising and event sponsorships.
 The Tyee values its relationship with advertisers; however we don’t anticipate becoming near totally reliant on advertising revenues as is corporate media.
+If you are interested in working with The Tyee on an advertising campaign, see our advertising page.

 Partnerships and Collaborations: The Tyee funds some of its public interest reporting projects by seeking partnerships and collaborations with like-minded organizations.
 For example, Monte Paulsen’s 2009 Webster-nominated series on affordable housing was supported by three Canadian foundations interested in social justice issues.
 The percentage of overall revenue this represents has varied from year to year, ranging from zero to 12 per cent.